How to Stock Sugar & 8 Sensible Reasons Why You Should

 Check Your Sugar Regularly

 Be sure to check your sugar regularly for signs of spoilage.
-If you see any bugs or notice that the sugar has clumped together, it’s time to figure out where the bugs were able to get into the sugar, and also how moisture is gaining access.
-If stored in air-tight containers, you really shouldn’t have an issue with pests or moisture.
+If you see any bugs or notice that the sugar has clumped together, it’s time to figure out where the bugs were able to get into the sugar and how moisture is gaining access.
+If stored in airtight containers, you really shouldn’t have an issue with pests or moisture.
 It may be time to replace those containers if they don’t seal tightly or have cracks.

 Storing Brown Sugar

-There are two types of brown sugar: light brown sugar and dark brown sugar.
+There are two types of brown sugar: light brown and dark brown.
 Light brown sugar has a milder flavor, while dark brown sugar is more molasses-flavored.

 Light brown sugar can be stored in the same way as white sugar.
 Be sure to store it in an airtight container in a cool, dark place.
 However, dark brown sugar stores best in airtight glass containers.